 How Are Physical Disabilities Rated in a VA Disability Claim?

-Disability compensation is a monthly tax-free benefit paid to military service veterans who are at least 10% disabled because of injuries or diseases that were incurred in or aggravated during active duty or active or inactive duty for training (i.e., “service connected”).
+Disability compensation is a monthly tax-free benefit paid to military service veterans who are at least 10% disabled.
+Their disabilities must be from injuries or diseases incurred in or aggravated during active duty—or active or inactive duty for training (i.e., “service-connected”).
 Any physical condition that limits the ability of the body to function under the ordinary conditions of daily life can be considered a physical disability.

-The compensation a disabled veteran receives from the government for a physical disability is graduated according to the degree of disability (as it is also for a mental disorder).
-The VA rates each disability identified in each veteran’s benefit claim on a scale from 10% to 100%.
+The compensation a disabled veteran receives from the government for a physical disability is graduated according to the degree of disability (this is also true for a mental disorder).
+VA rates the disability identified in each veteran’s benefit claim on a scale from 10% to 100%.
 Multiple disabilities are awarded a combined rate according to a set VA formula.
-Therefore, it is crucial for a veteran to submit a claim that results in the highest disability rating possible for their medical condition.
+Therefore, it is crucial for a veteran tosubmit a claim that results in the highest disability rating possible for their medical condition.

-George Sink, P.A.
-Injury Lawyers, veterans’ disability attorneys help veterans obtain accurate ratings and proper benefits for service-connected disabilities.
-We assist disabled veterans with appeals of denied or improperly rated claims.
-Our objective is to ensure that every vet we assist obtains ALL of the disability benefits he or she deserves.
-We also work to make sure they begin to get this needed compensation as FAST as possible.
+Veterans disability attorneys help veterans obtain accurate ratings and proper benefits for service-connected disabilities through the decision review process.
+They assist disabled veterans with reviews of denied or improperly rated claims.
+The objective is to ensure that every vet assisted obtains ALL of the disability benefits he or she deserves.
+VA attorneys also work to make sure their clients begin to get this needed compensation as FAST as possible.
 No fee if no recovery.

-How Does the VA Evaluate Disability from Mental Disorders?
+How Does VA Evaluate Disability for Mental Disorders?

-In general, a military service veteran is rated as eligible for veterans’ disability compensation due to mental disorder if:
+In general, a military service veteran is rated as eligible for veterans disability compensation due to a mental disorder if:

 - The veteran’s mental disorder is due to or began in service and is rated 10% or more.

-- Occupational and social impairment caused by the mental disorder, and frequency, severity, and duration of psychiatric symptoms
+- Occupational and social impairment the mental disorder causes, and frequency, severity, and duration of psychiatric symptoms

 - Length of remissions